bhowmikp/AWS-certification-notes/associateDeveloper/developerAssociate.md

         - IAM -> roles -> service role for codedeploy.
 IAM -> roles -> service role for EC2 -> s3 read only access.
 Codedeploy console -> create deployment (assuming there are EC2 instances running with code deploy agent.
 Add tag with Key : environment, value: dev/prod) -> create deployment group
     - CodeStar
         - CodeStar console -> create project -> project template

+## CloudFormation

+- Cloudformation is a declarative way of outlining your AWS Infrastructure for any resources
+    - Cloudformation creates items specified in template in the right order with the excat configuration that is specified
+    - Benefits
+        - Infrastructure as code.
+No resources manually created.
+Can be version controlled with git.
+Infrastructure can be reviewed through code
+        - Productivity.
+Ability to detroy and recreate infrastructure easily.
+Automated generation of Diagram for your templates.
+Declarative programming, no need to figure out ordering and orchestration
+        - Seperation of concern.
+Create many stacks for many apps and many layers
+    - Templates have to uploaded in S3 and then referenced in cloudformation.
+To update a templete, we cant edit previous ones.
+We have to re-upload a new version of the template to AWS
+    - Templates can be edited manually in Cloudformation Designer.
+Or done the automated way by editing YAML files
+    - Template components
+        - Resources: your AWS resources declared in the template
+        - Parameters: the dynamic inputs for your templates
+        - Mappings: the static variables for your template
+        - Outputs: References to what has been created
+        - Conditionals: List of conditions to perform resource creation
+        - Metadata
+    - Template helpers
+        - References
+        - Functions
+- Cloudformation is smart and determines the oder infrastructure can be created/updated/detroyed looking at the requirements in the yaml file.
+Ie the yaml file can have the resoruces specified in the wrong order but cloudformation will still be able to build the infrastructure
+- YAML and JSON are the languages you can use for Cloudformation.
+YAML is the preferred way
+    - YAML has key value pairs, nested objects, support arrays, multi line strings, can inclue comments
+- CloudFormation Resources
+    - Resources are the core of your CloudFormation template
+    - They represent the different AWS Components that will be created and configured
+    - Resources are declared and can reference each other
+    - AWS figures out creation, updates and deletes of resources for us
+    - Form: `AWS::aws-product-name::data-type-name`
+    - Check out `AWS Resource Type Reference` doc
+- Cloudformation Parameters
+    - Parameters are a way to provide inputs to your AWS coludformation template
+    - They are important: reuse templates across the company, some inputs cannot be determined ahead of time
+    - if a parameter is used we dont need to reupload template.
+Parameters are type defined
+    - `Fn::Ref` function can be leveraged to reference parameters.
+Parameters can be used anywhere in a template.
+Shorthand for this in YAML is `!Ref`
+    - Pseudo parameters: these are parameters used by AWS and can be used anytime and enabled by default.
+Ex AWS::AccountID
+- CloudFormation Mapping
+    - Mappings are fixed variables within your CloudFormation Template
+    - They are handy to differentiate between different environment, regions, AMI types etc
+    - All the values are hardcoded within the template
+    - Mapping vs Parameter
+        - Mappings are great when you know in advance all the values that can be taken and that they can be deduced from variables
+        - They allow safer control over the template
+        - Use parameters when the values are really user specific
+    - Access Mapping Values
+    - Long hand `Fn::FindInMap`.
+Short hand `!FindInMap [MapName, TopLevelKey, SecondLevelKey]`
+- Cloudformation outputs
+    - The outputs section declares optional outputs values that we can import into other stacks (if you export them first)
+    - you can also view the outputs in the aws console or in using the aws cli
+    - they're very useful for example if you define a network CloudFormation, and output the variables such as VPC ID and your Subnet IDs
+    - Its the best way to perform some collaboration cross stack, as you let expert handle their own part of the stack
+    - Cannot delete a CloudFormation Stack if its outputs are being referenced by another CloudFormation stack
+    - Long Hand`Fn::ImportValue`, Short hand `!ImportValue [value]`
+- CloudFormation Conditions
+    - Conditions are used to control the creation of resources or outputs based on a condition
+    - Conditions can be whatever you want them to be, but common ones are: environment (dev/test/prod), aws region, any parameter value
+    - Each condition can reference another condition, parameter value or mapping
+    - Logical Functions: Fn::And, Fn::Equals, Fn::If, Fn::Not, Fn::Or
+    - Conditions can be applied to resources/outputs etc
+- Intrisic Functions:
+    - Fn::Ref: can be leveraged to reference.
+Only get id information
+    - Fn::GetAtt: attributes are attached to any resources you create.
+To know the attributes of your resources, the best place to look is at the documentation
+    - Fn::FindInMap: return a named value from a specific key
+    - Fn::ImportValue: import values that are exported in other templates
+    - Fn::Join: join values with a delimeter
+    - Fn::Sub: used to substitute variables from a text.
+Allows you to fully customize your templates
+    - Condition Functions
+- CloudFormation Rollback
+    - Stack Creation Fails
+        - Default: everything rolls back (get deleted).
+We can look at the log
+        - Option to disable rollback and troubleshoot what happened
+    - Stack Update Fails
+        - The stack automatically rolls back to the previous known working state
+        - Ability to see in the log what happened and error messages
+- ChangeSets: when you update a stack, we need to know what changes will happen before it happens for greater confidence
+    - Changesets wont say if the update will be successful
+- Nested stacks: are stacks of other stacks.
+They allow you to isolate repeated patters/common components in seperate stacks and call from other stacks
+    - To update a nested stack, always update the parent (root stack)
+- Cross vs Nested stack
+    - Cross stacks: helpful when stacks have different lifecycles
+    - Nested stacks: helpful when components must be re-used.
+Nested stack is only important to the higher level stack
+- Stacksets: create, update, or delete stacks across multiple accounts and regions with a single operation
+    - Administrator account to create StackSets
+    - Trusted accounts to create, update, delete stack instances from StackSets
+    - When you update a stack, all associated stack instances are updated throughout all accounts and regions
+- Hands on
+    - First template to create ec2 instance
+        - cloudformation console -> create stack with new resources -> template is ready -> upload template file -> create stack.
+Resources tab to see everything that was created.
+Template tab to look at template and over here in designer tab we can see drawing
+    - Update and Delete
+        - cloudformation console -> select stack -> click update -> replace current template -> upload new file -> at the final page we can see change set preview which states what needs to be updated/changed -> update stack.
+To delete select stack and click delete, this will delete everything in the stack
+    - Rollback
+        - cloudformation console -> upload template -> stack creation options -> rollback failure (enable: everything will be rollbacked /disable: nothing will be rollbacked)